jaspersim/jaspersim.github.io/_pages/publications.md

 (Please contact me for papers not available here.)

-Sim, J. H. (submitted). _Negotiating social meanings in a plural society: social perceptions of variants of /l/ in Singapore English._

 Sim, J. H. (accepted).
 Sociophonetic variation in English /l/ in the child-directed speech of English-Malay bilinguals. _Journal of Phonetics_.

 Sim, J. H. & Post, B. (accepted).
 Variation in quality of maternal input and development of coda stops in English-speaking children in Singapore. _Journal of Child Language_.